PDPA Compliance8 min read12 April 2026

 Obvious Collection

-• E-commerce transactions: Name, address, payment information, purchase history
+• E-commerce (name, address, payment details, purchase history)

-• Google Analytics: IP addresses, location data, device information, browsing behaviour
+• Google Analytics: IP addresses, location, device info, browsing behaviour

-• Cookies and tracking pixels: User behaviour, return visit data, cross-site tracking
+• Cookies and tracking pixels: User behaviour, return visits

 • Live chat widgets: Name, email, chat transcripts

-• Social media plugins: User interaction data (Facebook Like buttons, Instagram embeds)
+• Social media plugins: Interaction data from Facebook, Instagram embeds

-• Server logs: IP addresses, browser information, pages visited, timestamps
+• Server logs: IP addresses, browser info, pages visited, timestamps

-• Comments sections: Name, email, IP address, comment content
+• Comments sections: Name, email, IP, comment content

-If your website has any analytics tool, any contact form, any user registration, or even just server access logs — you are collecting personal data and you need a privacy policy.
+If your website has any analytics tool, any form, any user registration, or even just server logs — you are collecting personal data.

 What Your Privacy Policy Must Include